-While once thought to inhabit Belgium, Flemish Giant Rabbits are extinct in the wild and now only exist in the domestic pet industry.
+While once thought to inhabit Belgium, they now only exist in the domestic pet industry.

-The Flemish Giant Rabbit started to appear at rabbit shows with the original Flemish Giant Rabbit weighing about 6.35 kilograms and the first breeding standards being written in 1893.
+The original Flemish Giant rabbits weighed in about 6.3kgs and the first breeding standards were written in 1893.

-Like most domestic rabbits, Flemish Giant Rabbits are herbivores, eating a variety of fruits, vegetables and plant matter such as grass and plant.
+Herbivores, eating a variety of fruits, vegetables and plant matter such as grass and plants.

-With a gestation period of 33 days, Flemish Giant Rabbits give birth up to 15 young.
+With a gestation period of 33 days, they give birth up to 15 young.